harshsingh-io/harshsingh-io/README.md

 ## 👨‍💻 About Me

 I'm a versatile Software Engineer with expertise in Mobile Development, AI/ML, and Backend Engineering.
-Currently working as a Prompt Engineer at Outlier, where I enhance code generation accuracy and develop sophisticated training strategies for LLMs.
+Currently working as a AI Engineer at Outlier, where I enhance code generation accuracy and develop sophisticated training strategies for LLMs.
 Previously, I contributed to scaling mobile applications at BlueMango Labs and developed AI-driven solutions at Persist Ventures.

 ### 🚀 Current Focus
 - 🤖 Developing AI/ML solutions for code generation and analysis